samirabloom/chaturaji/README.md

 **Note:** *~/Downloads/adt-bundle-mac-x86_64-20131030-2* must be replaced by the location where you downloaded the Android SDK.

- 5. Create android emulator, as follows (or plugin an Android device via USB):
+ 5. Create android emulator, in the terminal as follows (or plugin an Android device via USB):

-In the terminal:

 --------------------